tbrandonhowell/BOOTCAMPAZON/README.md

 ## Project Overview

+BOOTCAMPAZON is a simple "storefront" ran from the command line.
+There is a "Customer" and "Manager" portal that can be used to buy products and update inventory.

 BOOTCAMPAZON was created as a homework assignment for the UNC Chapel Hill Full Stack Web Development Bootcamp, Nov.
 2018 Cohort.
-BOOTCAMPAZON is ran from terminal.
+BOOTCAMPAZON is ran from terminal via Node.js.

-// TODO: update this:
-You can watch a video of BOOTCAMPAZON in action here: [Link] (https://drive.google.com/file/d/19hlAufCrm2TLe1ddyGa2lF0z4f29coMP/view?usp=sharing)

 ## Technologies / Proficiencies